gabriella-harrison25/Programming_for_Scientists_Java_Code_Samples/Assignment 3/README.md

 *TriMatrix.java* : subclass of Matrix that describes $n \times n$ real tri-diagonal matrix.

 *Project3.java* : a separate class that uses Matrix and subclasses to collect basic statistics involving random matrices.

+*VarGraph.pdf* : A graph of the variance of a set of random matrices based on matrix type.